Taranyi/fheroes2/docs/deployments/WEB_DEPLOYMENT.md

 # Website Build and Deployment

 This document describes the end-to-end deployment strategy for the fheroes2 site deployment.
-We target Github Pages for hosting and leverage GitHub Actions for automation.
+We target GitHub Pages for hosting and leverage GitHub Actions for automation.

 ## Functionality

 * Builds the documentation site for the fheroes2 project
-* Deploys the site, along with WebAssembly build, to Github Pages on push.
+* Deploys the site, along with WebAssembly build, to GitHub Pages on push.
 * Allows end users to view the documentation via the web.
 * Allows end users to click a link and launch the game via the web.